 Also in downtown Marietta is the Strand Theatre.
 Built in 1935, it is an unusual survivor from the city’s art deco period, when it was built as a cinema complex.

 Today, the building is a multi-use space with a busy schedule of events.
-It puts on classic movies – Gone With the Wind among them, concerts, comedy nights and live theatre performances.
+It puts on classic movies – Gone With the Wind among them, concerts, comedy nights and live theater performances.